 - 3 When the firmware is ready to install, click Start and wait for several minutes.
 Eventually, you will see a successful message on the screen.

-- Then your iPhone will reboot, and it should be fine again.
+Then your iPhone will reboot, and it should be fine again.
 It is really fast and no data loss.
+By the way, Umendit can be also used to fix the issue of "iPad keeps turning off".

 7. Restore iPhone via iTunes / Finder: